Town of Andover, MA Personal Care Sites (Warming/Cooling/Charging Center)

 - Town Manager and the EMWG director assess the need for level of sheltering.

-- Town Manager, in consultation with the EMWG director and the Library Director, make the decision to designate the Library as a Personal Care Site
+- Town Manager, in consultation with the EMWG director and the Library Director, make the decision to designate the Library as a Warming/Cooling/Charging Center

-- The Town Manager, the EMWG director, and the Library Director decide next steps, roles, and responsibilities in opening the Library as a Personal Care Site, for example:
+- The Town Manager, the EMWG director, and the Library Director decide next steps, roles, and responsibilities in opening the Library as a Warming/Cooling/Charging Center, for example:

 - Hours of operation